 • Problem: When I turn on the computer, only a white cursor is displayed on a blank screen.

-Solution: If you have modified a partition on your hard disk drive or hybrid drive by using partition software, information about that partition, or the master boot record might have been destroyed.
+Solution: If you have modified a partition on your storage drive by using partition software, information about that partition, or the master boot record might have been destroyed.

 Do the following to try to solve the problem: